-If you suffer from reading difficulties and experience distortions when looking at certain materials, particularly text, it is important to investigate whether or not you have a visual stress problem, (also known as Meares-Irlen Syndrome, Irlen Syndrome or Scotopic Sensitivity Syndrome).
+If you suffer from reading difficulties and experience distortions when looking at certain materials, particularly text, it is important to investigate whether or not you are struggling with visual stress, (also known as Meares-Irlen Syndrome, Irlen Syndrome or Scotopic Sensitivity Syndrome).
 The distortions include:

 - movement of letters